etiennestefa/EsEDM/README.md

 The step one process can be saved putting flag -ws that does save the EsEDMISAssemblerWorkSpace.edmws

+# Haskell's role in making EsEDMISAssembler

+The main goal of an assembler is to translate a list of instructions from a easily-human-understanding language to machine's language.

+EsEDMISA translation can be seen as a function:

+f : A -> B

+where:

+A is composed by all the well written instruction in EsESEDMISA language B is composed by all the possible instruction in EsEDMISA

+what's more, if we consider the instruction:

+i = ADD-R1-R2-R3!

+f(i) can be seen as

+f(i) = g(ADD) + p(R3) + h(R1) + h(R2) + h(R3)

+where:

+g is the function that returns the operative code of an instruction p returns 1 if the argument is a register, else returns 0 h returns the code of the register given

+it is easy now to understand that function f may be easily turned into the sum of many elementary functions.

+But why Haskell is useful now ?

+Haskell is a functional language, so defining "mathematical" functions is easier than in other imperative languages.

+In addition, there is no need to make the assembler totally in Haskell but it is easy to link Haskell's functions to other programs made in other languages using flag "-XForeignFunctionInterface" as shown in the next paragraph.

 # Compiling EsEDMISAssembler

 - ghc -c -XForeignFunctionInterface -O EsEDMISAFunctions.hs